Skip to main content

 While each succulent project will look a little different, there are general preparation and maintenance tips for putting together a beautiful, healthy assortment.

-• Getting started: The best succulent picks are rooted 2-inch mini succulents, which will likely fare better than cuttings.
+• Getting started: The best succulent picks are rooted 2-inch mini succulents or cacti, which will likely fare better than cuttings.
 Along with your actual plants, you also want to use a vessel with a drainage hole and well-draining cactus soil to avoid drowning your plants.

 • Arranging your succulents: If you're wondering how to arrange succulents, having a variety of colors and sizes will come to your advantage.
 You want to keep bigger plants (think succulents and extra large echeverias) in the center while low-growing string succulents, sedums, and hens and chicks can go toward the outer part of your arrangement.
 Make sure to settle each plant in soil.